 While interesting, and potentially creating some value, sentiment analysis doesn’t tell you much about WHY folks feel that way about your brand.
 Results also don’t say much about HOW positively or negatively people feel about your brand — so real anger gets the same valence as mildly annoyed.
 Shallow.

 Sentiment analysis is also a result measure.
-Not only doesn’t sentiment analysis tell you why people feel good or bad about your brand (although you can do a deep dive into actual conversations to discover this manually), but you’re finding out about the problem AFTER the emotion occurred, when it’s much harder to fix.
+Not only doesn’t sentiment analysis tell you why people feel good or bad about your brand (although you can do a deep dive into actual conversations to discover this manually), but you’re finding out about the problem AFTER the emotion occurred when it’s much harder to fix.
 It would be nice to know there was some problem so you could fix it BEFORE customers started sharing their negative emotions about your brand.

 Existing sentiment analysis tools don’t collect EVERY mention of your brand.
 Most do a fairly good job of social media sites like Facebook and Twitter, but gathering information from blogs and news sites is much more limited.
 So, you don’t have complete information going into the analysis.
 That said, I don’t know of ANYTHING capable of collecting every online utterance.

-As a manager, you must recognize that the absolute numbers of positive or negative utterances isn’t a true reflection of how folks feel about your brand.
+As a manager, you must recognize that the absolute number of positive or negative utterances isn’t a true reflection of how folks feel about your brand.
 So, choosing to ignore a “few” negative comments is dangerous.
 Those few comments might represent 100’s or 1000’s of similar comments your sentiment analysis tool didn’t find.

 Accuracy of sentiment analysis